Lina8G/CyberCode/README.md

         return step
         """
         Q: how to reach the last energon mine with least steps
-        A: reach the farthest mine possible in each step (Because it's bound that the last one shall be reached)
+        A: find the farthest reach of mines within each mines reachable range (Because it's bound that the last one shall be reached)
         Keep:
         reach: farthest reach of mines within each energon mine's range,